-However, after months of perseverence, now when one of them wakes in the night, they always approach my husband.
+However, after months of perseverance, now when one of them wakes in the night, they always approach my husband.

 There are a number of reasons for this: